catherine-m-choi/Somewhere-JS-game/README.md

 Technologies used:

 - Javascript for the game logic
-- Canvas for implementing player movement, monster movement, and rendering animation
+- `Canvas API` for implementing player movement, monster movement, and rendering animation
+- `Webpack` to bundle the source JavaScript code
+- `npm` to manage project dependencies
 - HTML and CSS for design

 Architecture: